SAP-samples/teched2022-XP280/exercises/ex3/README.md

 ## Exercise 3.1 - Enable the Release Stage

-To enable the `Release` stage, perform the following actions:
+To enable the `Release` stage, we will provided the desired node name and create a service key credential for SAP Cloud Transport Management.

 1. In the **Release* stage, turn on **Upload to Cloud Transport Management** using the toggle.
 2. Enter the name of the node for the upload to SAP Cloud Transport Management.